-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-Internal assessments during 2021-2022 suggest that the in-school gap between disadvantaged and non-disadvantaged students is not as prevalent in year 7 and 8.
-It begins to widen in year 9 and widens further at GCSE.
-Whilst results across the school improved, and the in-school gaps for progress and attainment were less prevalent in Maths and English in first examinations since 2019, there remains funding towards English and Mathematics to continue to reduce the gap - P8 Non-PP = -0.11 and P8 PP = -0.65
+Internal assessments during 2022-2023 suggest that the in-school gap between disadvantaged and non-disadvantaged students is not as prevalent in year 7 and 8.
+It begins to widen in year 9 and widens further at GCSE, which follows the national trend.
+Whilst results across the school improved, and the in-school gaps for progress and attainment were less prevalent in Maths and English in first examinations since 2019, there remains funding towards English and Mathematics to continue to reduce the gap.

 Due to less disruption caused by Covid-19, we were able to implement more intervention for our disadvantaged students.
-NTP tutoring was provided for targeted students using the tuition partners, PET-XI.
-The impact of these interventions was strong where students attended.
-This will be reviewed when engaging with the NTP programme of tuition in 2022-2023.
+NTP tutoring was provided in 2021-22 for targeted students using the tuition partners, PET-XI.
+However, the impact of these interventions was mixed and, when reviewed, it was decided that in-house interventions (which did not require students to miss 3 days of learning) had a greater impact.

 Whole-school reading continues to be a priority as it is beginning to close gaps and support age-related progress, especially in Years 7 to 8 where students have a fort-nightly lesson in the school library.
+The plans for 2023-24 are to introduce Fresh Start for the lowest 20% of readers.
+Reading ages will be identified using NGRT testing in all year groups.
+A tutor time reading and vocabulary programme has been put into place to improve reading comprehension and vocabulary.

 Regular contact through mentors and the pastoral team demonstrated that student behaviour, wellbeing and mental health continue to be significantly impacted and the impact was particularly acute for disadvantaged pupils.
-We used pupil premium funding and the COVID catch up funding to provide wellbeing support for all pupils, and targeted interventions where required.
+We used pupil premium funding and the COVID catch up funding to provide wellbeing support for all pupils, and targeted interventions and free breakfast where required.
 We are building on that approach in our new plan with the use of the recovery funding and the pupil premium grant.